Dmitrii-Russu/petclinic-transaction-script/README.md

 entity — this keeps the physical compile-time barrier without one extra class per aggregate. `@Bean` methods in `infrastructure.bootstrap` return only interfaces, never implementations.

+**Use cases split into packages by action, not by a CRUD facade.** SSR exposes more operations than REST (separate create/edit forms, name-lookup helpers for forms), so instead of one "fat" service per entity, use cases are one interface per action (`OwnerCreateUseCase`, `OwnerUpdateUseCase`, `SsrOwnerEditFormUseCase`, `FindOwnerListUseCase`...).
+No implementation drags in methods it doesn't need.

+### Data & consistency

 **Validation and three invariants.** Input validation (format, required fields) is delegated to controllers via Jakarta Bean Validation — deliberately